 The progress of the entire mid-century Potterverse war is therefore cut loose from any considerations of the progress of the European theater of our WWII in one fell swoop.
 We cannot use WWII as our basic template.
 It no longer applies.

 Not that British Muggles were not involved in the Muggle end of it.
 Frank Bryce certainly was.
 But we cannot say to what degree or in what capacity.
-He may have gone off adventuring in someone else’s conflict, in much the way that any number of young idealists marched off to take part in the Spanish Civil War — when they didn’t have to.
+He may have gone off adventuring in someone else’s conflict, in much the way that any number of young idealists marched off to take part in the Spanish Civil War — when they had no personal reasons to.

 All we know is that Frank was back in Little Hangleton by the summer of ’42, and the account given in the opening chapter of GoF makes it sound as if he had been back for some time.
 A couple of years, quite easily.

-Nor is there any indication that the war had ever reached out to touch the villagers themselves.
+Nor is there any indication that his war had ever reached out to touch the villagers themselves.

-As to the second point; how Riddle learned the Dark Arts when there was no one to teach or guide him; Rowling made a half-hearted effort in DHs to retrofit this issue by contradicting what she had already told us in HBP.
-It wasn’t a particularly convincing effort, and it still failed to provide a possible tutor or source of any of this classified information.
+As to the second point; how Riddle learned the Dark Arts when there was no one at Hogwarts to teach or guide him; Rowling made a half-hearted effort in DHs to retrofit this issue by contradicting what she had already told us in HBP.
+It wasn’t at all a convincing effort, and it still failed to provide a possible tutor or source for any of this supposedly classified information.

 This was the primary issue that the original Grindelwald Conspiracy had been designed to address.
 I had originally postulated a group of pureblood supremacist Dark wizards who, for convenience, I had suggested might be a small cluster of the members of the Knights of Walpurgis, under the leadership of a fellow who went by the name of Grindelwald.
 I further proposed these wizards had taken Tom Riddle under their wing for the sake of his mother’s bloodlines, and had been grooming him to serve them as a front man in a sort of “palace coup” takeover of the Ministry.
 My purpose was to provide Tom with a group of mentors, who he had ultimately turned against, explaining why, when he finally returned to set up his own coup, it was the scions of the families of exactly this sort of wizard that he first chose to deceive and enslave.